Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest Rumours

 Nothing at all in France tonight to support claims emanating from the English press about a supposed attempt from Liverpool to restart negotiations with Lyon for Nabil Fékir.

-If the £53 million move can be struck up again it'd be to the delight of many Liverpool supporters, as Fekir has proven himself as one of the finest players in Ligue 1 in recent seasons.
+If the £53 million move can be struck up again, it would be to the delight of many Liverpool supporters.
+Fekir has proved himself as one of the finest players in Ligue 1 in recent seasons.
 Squawka Football provided the numbers behind his excellent 2017-18 campaign:

 Squawka Football @Squawka